Who Should Mark PR Comments As Resolved: PR Author or PR Reviewer?

 In this blog, we discuss the same, who should mark PR comments as resolved?
 The PR author?
 Or the PR reviewer who added a comment?

-What Are PR Comments, PR Author, PR reviewer, and PR Maintainer?
+What Are PR Comments, PR Author, PR Reviewer, and PR Maintainer?

 PR Author